All right, news roundup and information overload our Sean Hannity show 800-941 Sean.

 We apparently have not done that.

-Um so it all of this is preventable, easily preventable.
+So all of this is preventable, easily preventable.

-And in terms of what America's presence on the ground would have ended up being and what was really necessary, I think we proved that just a few thousand troops, you know, offering the logistical air power of the U.S. would have probably been enough, at least in the short term, for meaning a couple of years, to keep them at bay.
+And in terms of what America's presence on the ground would have ended up being and what was really necessary, I think we proved that just a few thousand troops, you know, offering the logistical air power of the U.S. would have probably been enough, at least in the short term, meaning a couple of years, to keep them at bay.

-Yeah, I I agree.
+Yeah, I agree.

-I just it doesn't make any sense.
+I just, it doesn't make any sense.

-Nobody's asked it.
+Nobody's asked that question.

 We can't be fighting forever wars.